SparebankenVest/akv2k8s-website/source/content/installation/outside-azure-aks.md

 --set global.keyVaultAuth=environment
 ```

 The above settings tells akv2k8s to look for Azure Key Vault credentials in environment variables.
+Use `global.keyVaultAuth=environment-azidentity` instead when the cluster provides Azure SDK `DefaultAzureCredential` inputs, for example with Azure Workload Identity.
 The available options are documented by Microsoft here: https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables (see example below).

 ## Other Configurations